machine mastery

 Fast pouring espresso shot showing under-extraction

-• Gauge needle stays in left zone throughout
+• Gauge needle hangs out in the left zone the whole time

 Common Causes of Low Pressure